List of Famous Women Activists in India: Champions of Change

 Teesta Setalvad: Human Rights Advocate

-Teesta Setalvad is a human rights activist and journalist who has been actively involved in advocating for justice for the victims of the 2002 Gujarat riots.
-Setalvad has been vocal in her fight against religious fundamentalism and her commitment to human rights.
+Teesta Setalvad, one of the prominent women activists in India, is a human rights activist and journalist who has been actively involved in advocating for justice for the victims of the 2002 Gujarat riots.
+She has been vocal in her fight against religious fundamentalism and remains deeply committed to human rights.

 Source: The Hindu